fuma-nama/discord-bot-dashboard-next/README.md

 ![banner](./document/4B9E09C4-48F7-47B4-9622-93A43912BE63.png)

-# Mordern Discord Bot Dashboard
+# Modern Discord Bot Dashboard

 > This project is still in development